xpolicy/xpolicy/README.md

 ## Constant rules

+Constant rules always result in the same outcome.

 | Rule     | Description           | Valid Example                 |
 | -------- | --------------------- | ----------------------------- |
 | `Any()`  | Always allow any data | `"cats"` ⟶ `Any()`            |